|Markham, Ontario has groomed generations of Canadian hockey youth including this year's consensus No. 1 pick Steven Stamkos, of the Sarnia Sting.

-The Toronto suburb of Markham isn't much different than other small towns across Canada.
+The Toronto suburb of Markham, Ontario, isn't much different than other small towns across Canada.
 It has its own town hockey system, which grooms generation after generation of Canadian hockey youth.

-Markham is remarkably successful in developing young players -- a fact the rest of the hockey world should see first-hand June 20 at Scotiabank Place, when three of its town league graduates are expected to have their names called within the first 15 or so choices in the 2008 Entry Draft.
+Markham is remarkably successful in developing young players -- a fact the rest of the hockey world should see firsthand June 20 in Ottawa, when three of its town league graduates are expected to have their names called within the first 15 or so choices in the 2008 Entry Draft.

-Along with Stamkos, forward Cody Hodgson, ranked No. 9 in the final Central Scouting ranking, and defenceman Michael Del Zotto, ranked No. 15, should be picked in the first round.
-Hodgson had 40 goals and 85 points in 68 games for the Brampton Battalion, while Del Zotto, of the Oshawa Generals, was third among Ontario Hockey League defencemen with 63 points in 64 games.
+Along with Stamkos, forward Cody Hodgson, ranked No. 9 in the final Central Scouting ranking, and defenseman Michael Del Zotto, ranked No. 15, should be picked in the first round.
+Hodgson had 40 goals and 85 points in 68 games for the Brampton Battalion, while Del Zotto, of the Oshawa Generals, was third among Ontario Hockey League defensemen with 63 points in 64 games.

 As good as they were with their respective OHL teams, imagine the success they had playing together.

 In 2005-06, Stamkos, Hodgson and Del Zotto all played together for the Markham Waxers midget AAA team.
 All three were 15 and were excelling while playing with kids two and three years older.
 Hodgson, who wanted to play with his older brother, Clayton, spent all season at the higher level and finished with 54 goals and 96 points in 58 games.
-Stamkos and Del Zotto played most of the season with the Waxers' minor midget team, but made sporadic appearances with the midget AAA team.
-Stamkos had a remarkable 105 goals and 92 assists in 67 games for the minor midget team, while Del Zotto had 90 assists and 120 points in 73 games with the same team.
+Stamkos and Del Zotto played most of the season with the Waxers' midget-minor team, but made sporadic appearances with the midget AAA team.
+Stamkos had a remarkable 105 goals and 92 assists in 67 games for the midget-minor team, while Del Zotto had 90 assists and 120 points in 73 games with the midget minor club.

 "On that team we had great chemistry, there were no loose ends," said Del Zotto.
 "We knew where everyone was, especially on our power play.
 The puck movement was unbelievable."

-The Waxers' midget AAA team took the silver medal at the Ontario provincial tournament, while the minor midgets were undefeated in league play, won the OHL Cup and finished second at the prestigious Silver Stick Tournament.
+The Waxers' midget AAA team took the silver medal at the Ontario provincial tournament, while the midget-minors were undefeated in league play, won the OHL Cup and finished second at the prestigious Silver Stick Tournament.

 While Stamkos was light years ahead of players his own age, he was just as impressive playing with Hodgson at the midget AAA level.